civil-society-dev/civilsociety.dev/content/learning/internet/index.md

 ### 1. Self-Hosted Infrastructure

-Our Sovereign Cloud project demonstrates how civil society organizations can regain control over their digital infrastructure by running their own services on hardware they control.
+Our Wild Cloud project demonstrates how civil society organizations can regain control over their digital infrastructure by running their own services on hardware they control.
 This approach:

 - Reduces dependency on commercial platforms
 - Enhances privacy and security